Started in: 2023 (first edition on 1199 trail)

 Straight down, no mercy, under the watchful eyes of downhill fans around the world.
 The Canadian Open DH course is a one run take-down of Whistler’s rooty single-track.
-Staged on the opening weekend of Crankworx, this is one of the biggest events of the festival, attracting elite downhill experts from around the world.
+Staged on Friday of August long weekend, this is one of the biggest events of the festival, attracting elite downhillers from around the world.
 Pro, aspiring and amateur racers, claim your spot at the start gate.
 Fans, grab your spot on track and get ready to take in the speed and skill of some of the world’s fastest.

 There will be no onsite registration.